cleonadja/Data-Science-Toolkit/README.md

  1. Select "Launch Instance" from the EC2 dashboard in AWS
  2. Select an Amazon Machine Image (AMI) - for example Unbuntu Server
- 3. Choose and insatnce type - for example t2.micro
+ 3. Choose and instance type - for example t2.micro
  4. Configure instance details - use the preset information
  5. Add storage - in the chosen example up to 30 GB are provided for free
  6. Add tags - can be ignored